 Lastly, if you’re the type of person who would rather have a credit repair company handle it and just be done with the whole thing, I suggest you check out Lexington Law Credit Repair.

 They’ll take care of you, and honestly a credit repair company usually get negative items removed quicker than if you try to do it yourself.
-Give them a call at 1-844-331-6062 or Check out our review of their service.
+Give them a call at 1-844-331-6062 or Check out their website.

 How to Deal with Americollect Debt Collector